FAQ

 Do you offer discounts for groups?

-Final count and payment for all group reservations must be made at least 4 weeks prior to departure and payment needs to be made in one lump sum (we cannot accept, for instance, 20 people paying individually just to qualify for the group rate).
+Final count and payment for all group reservations must be made at least 4 weeks prior to departure and payment needs to be made in a single lump sum.
 Call our office at 814-676-1733 for more details.

 -